JoeDoyle23/QUnitTeamCityDriver/readme.md

 Adding QUnitTeamCityDriver to your project
 --------------------------------------------
- 1. Add QUnitTeamCityDriver to your project via NuGet which will add `QUnitTeamCityDriver.js` & `QUnitTeamCityDriver.phantom.js` to your `/Scripts` folder:
+ 1. <del>Add QUnitTeamCityDriver to your project via NuGet which will add `QUnitTeamCityDriver.js` & `QUnitTeamCityDriver.phantom.js` to your `/Scripts` folder:</del>

-        PM> Install-Package QUnitTeamCityDriver
+        I am not the maintainer of the NuGet package.
+You must manually reference this version!
  2. If you don't already have one, create a page called `Tests.htm` to host your QUnit tests
     Follow the instructions here: [http://docs.jquery.com/Qunit#Using_QUnit](http://docs.jquery.com/Qunit#Using_QUnit)
  3. Reference `QUnitTeamCityDriver.js` on `Tests.htm`.
 It should be placed *after* the reference to the QUnit script.